audrum/old-multinstall/README.md

 * 7-zip
 * Optionally Office 365

 Also includes the Windows 10 activator ported to PowerShell.
 Currently working in porting the Office activator.
+The installing of those programs is made installing and invoking [Chocolatey](https://chocolatey.org/).
 Feel free to review the code and modify it.